-In 1886, during a routine college lecture on the "pleasure of reading," the British scientist, politician, and man of letters John Lubbock expressed a desire for a "list of a hundred good books"; in the absence of such, he offered his own selection.
-Over the next several decades, fellow scholars and writers, complementing or countering Lubbock's suggestions, offered their own lists, generally titled One Hundred Best Books.
-Lubbock's and several other of these lists were motivated in part by the large number of books availablethen still a novel development of modern times.
-In other cases, extensive series of books and massive anthologies, most famously Charles Eliot's Harvard Classics, were developed in the interest of adult education and "self-culture."
+In 1886, during a lecture on the "pleasure of reading," the British scientist, politician, and man of letters John Lubbock spoke of his wish for a "a list of a hundred good books"; in the absence of such, he offered his own selection.
+Over the next several decades, fellow democracy-minded scholars and public figures, complementing or countering Lubbock's notion, offered their own lists, generally called One Hundred Best Books.
+Lubbock's and several other of these lists were motivated in part by the large number of books available, then still a novel development of modern times.
+In other cases, extensive series of books and anthologies, most famously Charles Eliot's Harvard Classics, were developed in the interest of adult "self-culture."

 By the 1950's, the literary works included on such lists were called Great Books.
-They often took the form of class syllabi, their purpose shifting from Lubbock's recreational emphasis to formal education and canonization.
-The men who crafted Great Books programs, most prominently John Erskine, Mortimer Adler, and Robert Hutchins, promoted the idea that the reading of classics was a task meant for all students, at all levels, even if the works were translated from their original language.
-At several colleges, the curricula of undergraduate programs came to be based upon the reading of Great Books.
+The lists often took the form of class syllabi, their purpose increasingly being formal education and canonization.
+The men who crafted Great Books programs, most prominently John Erskine, Mortimer Adler, and Scott Buchanan, promoted the idea that the reading of classics was a task meant for all students, at all levels, even if the works were translated from their original language.
+At several colleges, the curricula of undergraduate programs came to be based upon the reading of these Great Books.

-Despite persistent critiques and revisions of what literature is included in such curricula, and the decline of Great Books programs (or perhaps precisely because of such) by the Twenty-First Century, canons, reading plans, and other lists of Classicsof all forms and languages, and from the entirety of recorded historyare more plentiful than ever.
-Indeed, too plentiful.
-This site collects the major lists and collates them to form a master list arranged by author and including original titles as well as alternate and translated titles.
-The user can also view the original lists and eventually will be able to make shorter lists defined by form, date, language, and other search parameters (including the omitting or combining of certain lists).
-Hopefully, even those who disparage the Great Books movement or the making of book lists generally will find this site useful, enabling them to show what kind of literature has been excluded.
-In other words, if life gives you Great Books, make Greater Books.
+Despite persistent critiques and revisions, and the overall decline, of Great Books programs, by the Twenty-First Century, canons, reading plans, and other lists of classicsof all forms and languages, and from the entirety of recorded historyare more plentiful than ever.
+This site collects the lists that hew to defined criteria, collating them to form a master list.
+The user can also view the original lists and eventually will be able to limit the master list by several search parameters, such as form, date, language, and the removal or combination of certain lists.
+Ideally, even those who disparage the Great Books movement, and those wary of list-making in general, will find this site useful, enabling them to show what kind of literature has been excluded or the inevitable failures of turning human knowledge and creativity into quantifiable entities.
+In other words, if there are Great Books, there are also Greater Books.